Lokahi Canoe Club

 What to wear

-Wear something you don’t mind getting wet, such as board or paddling shorts, t-shirt or tank top, and rubber slippers to wear outside the canoe.
+Wear something you can get wet, such as board or paddling shorts, t-shirt or tank top, and rubber slippers to wear outside the canoe.
 For daytime practice and preseason distance races you should use sunscreen, and consider wearing a hat and long-sleeved shirt.
 For all practices we suggest you bring your own water or sports drink.

 Where we are